 What is Squarespace?

-Squarespace is a popular website builder for individuals and businesses that's known for its attractive site templates and impressive ecommerce features, among other things.
+Squarespace is a popular website builder for individuals and businesses that are known for its attractive site templates and impressive ecommerce features, among other things.

 What are the pros of Squarespace?